 Choose the correct method and expose safely

-Safe excavation cannot be left up to chance as there are times where a spade and shovel cause too many incidents.
+Safe excavation cannot be left up to chance as there are times when a spade and shovel cause too many incidents.
 With modern excavation techniques such as Vacuum Excavation, the amount of contact necessary between on-site workers and the buried services is severally limited.
 It is also a quicker, more efficient and cost-efficient method.

 Vacuum Excavation has become a very popular method to safely excavate around buried surfaces.
 The high-powered remove excavation arm on the truck will quickly remove debris from the area, meaning that no manual digging is required.

-If you chose to excavate using traditional methods, it is vital that all workers on-site understand the potential risks involved and they are able to use detection tools, as well as practice safe excavation techniques by only manually digging and avoid using dangerous power tools.
+If you chose to excavate using traditional methods, it is vital that all workers on-site understand the potential risks involved, and they are able to use detection tools, as well as practice safe excavation techniques by only manually digging and avoid using dangerous power tools.

 Wear appropriate clothing